LucasLP/ExecuteJMetal/README.md

 Bash Script to help statistical tests of Multi-Objective Evolutionary Algorithms.<br>
 This Scripts use <a href="https://jmetal.github.io/jMetal/">JMetal Framework 5.2</a>.<br>
 Only for Linux Users.<br>
+Include another two experiment components for JMetal, see in source code in java.<br>

   1. Use the src in additional files to programming your JMetalMain<br>
  Look at the end of this files for more informations.<br>